 FAQ (Frequently Asked Questions)

-Lake Argyle has the world’s largest population of Johnston River Freshwater Crocodiles.
-However, these reptiles are timid and considered not dangerous to humans.
-Actually, there is a Lake Argyle Swim event that happens annually.
-If you are unsure about crocodile presence always confirm it upon your arrival.
+Lake Argyle is home to the world’s largest population of Johnston River Freshwater Crocodiles.
+However, these reptiles are timid and considered non-dangerous to humans.
+In fact, there is an annual Lake Argyle Swim event.
+If you are uncertain about the presence of crocodiles, it is always best to confirm upon your arrival.

-There are numerous walks around Lake Argyle village.
-Local staff constantly work on putting more bushland trails to explore the rugged landscape of Lake Argyle.
-It is best to check for the current walking map with the village staff upon your arrival.
+There are several walking trails around the Lake Argyle village, and local staff are always working to create more bushland trails for visitors to explore the rugged landscape.
+It is best to check with the village staff upon your arrival for the current walking map.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.